FAQ

 How do you match a child to a volunteer?
 Can the volunteer choose?

-• No, the volunteer cannot choose, although they always have a chance to express their opinion about the proposed match.
-After completing the initial training and selection process, our team of professionals manage the whole matching process with a particular child, in a particular centre at a given time.
-Our coordinators-psychologists know the children, and their needs, life stories and hobbies, and use this as a basis to find the right volunteer for each child.
-They take into account the personality and preferences of the volunteer.
+• No, the volunteer cannot choose, although they always have a chance to express their opinion and preferences about the proposed match.
+After completing the selection process and initial training, our team of professionals manage the whole matching process with a particular child, in a particular centre at a given time.
+Our coordinator-psychologists know the children and their needs, life stories and hobbies, and use this as a basis to find the right volunteer for each child.
+To the extent possible, they take into account the personality and preferences of the volunteer, as well as the child’s.
 The volunteer has to live or work near the child’s place of residence or school.
-The pairs are always of the same gender, and there has to be at least 10-year age difference between the volunteer and the child.
+The pairs are always of the same gender, and there has to be at least a 10-year age difference between the volunteer and the child.

-Do you assign men to boys and women to girls?
+Do you only assign male volunteers to boys and female volunteers to girls?

 • Yes